Sinterit Lisa Pro review – affordability, quality, and ease of use

 On the other hand, there are a few downsides with the Lisa Pro and its technology.

-- We do think you need a separate workspace to avoid getting powder in places where it shouldn’t go, and because the printer heats up the space around it.
+• We do think you need a separate workspace to avoid getting powder in places where it shouldn’t go, and because the printer heats space around it.

 Of course, these elements need to be put into perspective: overall, at this price and size, the Lisa Pro is a very capable machine.